evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 ## Exterior

 The Cadillac OPTIQ AWD, with dimensions of 4820 mm in length,  mm in width, and 1644 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-You can choose between 8 different paint colors when ordering this model.
+The Cadillac OPTIQ AWD is available in a total of 8 paint colors, including several striking metallic options.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).